Wednesday, January 03, 2007

 These steps sound simple and they are.
 The only challenging element is that when you are in a dark place it's hard to see these solutions without a little light.
 And you need to train yourself to remember what to do when your mind is confused with no sense of direction.

-A unique movie called Mementois a great example of how someone reminds themselves of important information.
-In the film the main character suffers from an injury preventing him from retaining new memories.
+The mystery thriller film Mementois a great example of how someone reminds themselves of important information.
+The main character Leonard (Guy Pearce) suffers from an injury preventing him from retaining new memories.
 So every few minutes his mind resets to the memories up until the accident.
 On top of that he is trying to solve the murder of his wife.

 To solve this incredible predicament he takes Polaroid pictures of people and writes info about them on the back.
 He has also tattooed his body with the basic information he needs to remind himself of what he has to do to solve his wife's murder.
 His methods help him get through his reoccurring mental confusions.